-Our curriculum embraces the ‘Early Years Learning Framework’, which is supported by the philosophy of the educators within each room.
-We believe that children learn best through play which is why we strive to create aesthetically pleasing learning environments and access to natural materials, with the intent of provoking wonder and intrigue in their daily experiences.
+Our curriculum is based on the 'Early Years Learning Framework,' which is reinforced by the educators' philosophy in each classroom.
+We think that children learn best through play, which is why we attempt to build aesthetically beautiful learning settings and provide children with access to natural materials, with the goal of instilling wonder and mystery in their daily experiences.

 Only About Children - Childcare Melbourne, Victoria

-A safe, nurturing place for your little one.
-The first two years of life is a time of rapid growth and development, where every moment matters.
-At Only About Children, we’re here to provide all the care and support your little one needs during this phase, establishing a strong foundation.
+A secure and nurturing environment for your child.
+The first two years of life are a period of tremendous growth and development during which every moment counts.
+Only About Children is here to provide all of the attention and assistance your child requires during this stage, laying a solid foundation.

 Goodstart Early Learning - Childcare Melbourne, Victoria